Southern Russia intervention: Ukraine

 Franchet d'Espèrey, on an inspection visit on 20 March, concluded, like D'Anselme, that withdrawal was inevitable.
 While assuring the Volunteers that his intention was to stay in the city, on 23 March he asked Paris to withdraw.
 Separately, the French and Greek commands prepared for the evacuation, while the French command officially followed stating their intention to defend it.
 The French did not communicate their withdrawal plans with their Greek allies — nearly half of the city's forces, while the French only represented a third — nor with Denikin's supporters.
 On 29 March, Clemenceau announced to Franchet d'Espèrey that the Allies had approved the retreat.

-On 1 April, the Government of Paris ordered D'Anselme to withdraw from Odesa, which fell to Hryhoriv's meager forces — some two thousand men — who captured a large quantity of weapons.
+On 1 April, the Government of Paris ordered D'Anselme to withdraw from Odessa, which fell to Hryhoriv's meager forces — some two thousand men — who captured a large quantity of weapons.
 The evacuation took place between 3 and 7 April.
 The first rumors about the departure of the Allies, which spread on 2 April, gave rise to panic and the concentration of a large number of citizens on the docks, eager to embark on the French ships.
-In all, thirty thousand soldiers and fifty thousand civilians left Odesa.
+In all, thirty thousand soldiers and fifty thousand civilians left Odessa.
 The Bolsheviks did not interfere with the evacuation.
 Part of the allied forces, as well as others hostile to the Bolsheviks, retreated overland to Bessarabia, which was temporarily defended from any Bolshevik assault by units of the Greek 13th Division, covering the Allied rear during the retreat west.
 Denikin, only informed of the French retreat after it had already occurred, accused the French commanders of cowardice and of having left the city unnecessarily.